prinnpy/TCP-ServerClient/README.md

 - Upload server folder and client folder to csegrid

-## Server side (Run this first)
+### Server side (Run this first)

 - cd into server folder then type: make
-  - To run server type: ./server
+  - To run server: `./server`

 ```
 make
 ./server
 ```

-## Client side (Run this second)
+### Client side (Run this second)

 - cd into client folder then type: make
-  - To run client type: ./client csci-gnode-01 <- The number "01" varies depending on your server terminal number.
+  - To run client: `./client csci-gnode-01` <- The number "01" varies depending on your server terminal number.
 This is just a sample case where your server runs on @csci-gnode-01:~/server

 ```
 make
 ./client csci-gnode-01
 ```

-## How to run program (on client side)
+### How to run program (on client side)

-- command "ls": Show files at the client’s current directory
+- Show files at the client’s current directory: `ls`
 ```
 For command options type: 'help'
 > ls
 ```

-- command "pwd": Display of current directory of the client
+- Display of current directory of the client: `pwd`
 ```
 For command options type: 'help'
 > pwd
 ```

-- command "spwd": Display current directory of the server
+- Display current directory of the server: `spwd`
 ```
 For command options type: 'help'
 > spwd
 ```

-- command "catalog": Show files at the server’s current directory
+- Show files at the server’s current directory: `catalog`
 ```
 For command options type: 'help'
 > catalog
 ```

-- command "download": Download files
+- Download files: `download`
 ```
 For command options type: 'help'
 > download